Rafase282/My-FreeCodeCamp-Code/README.md

 13. Git
 14. Gear up for Success
 15. Get Started with Free Code Camp
+16. Intermediate Front End Development Projects

 ### To-DO:
-1. Node.js and Express.js
-2. MongoDB
+1. MongoDB
-3. Full Stack JavaScript Projects
+2. Full Stack JavaScript Projects

 ## Contribute to my wiki.
 If you would like to contribute then feel free to clone, fork, create a branch, add or edit content and submit a pull request to this repo [https://github.com/Rafase282/MyFCCWiki](https://github.com/Rafase282/MyFCCWiki) then I will check it out and merge it.
 Then push it to the live wiki.
 This also could serve as a  repo for only the wiki if you want to keep your own but do not want to also clone my code.